Sangeetha Mohan (high jumper)

-Sangeetha Mohan is a former Indian female high jumper.
+Sangeetha Mohan (born 2 April 1985) is a former Indian female high jumper.
 She has represented India at the 2004 Asian Junior Athletics Championships and 2004 South Asian Games.
 Sangeetha clinched gold medal in the women's high jump at the 2004 South Asian Games and in fact, set the women's high jump record of 1.81m at the South Asian Games history.
 She also secured a bronze medal in the women's high jump at the 2004 Asian Junior Athletics Championships held in Malaysia.